azjezz/php-rfcs/drafts/sealed_classes.md

 Interfaces have a different behavior to classes and traits due to backward compability reasons.

-An interfaces is allowed to extend a sealed interface that does not permit it, however, a class cannot implement the newly introduced interfaces unless it extends one of the permitted classes, or implements one of the permitted interfaces.
+An interfaces is allowed to extend a sealed interface that does not permit it, however, a class cannot implement the newly introduced interface unless it extends one of the permitted classes, or implements one of the permitted interfaces.

 This is the same as the current behavior for `Throwable` and `DateTimeInterface`.